Second brain for relationships

 Not sure if you need Intriq?

-Your network is not just who you know.
-It is the context you can recall when it matters.
+Your network is not who you know.
+It is what you can recall.

 Take the 2-minute audit